isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 Through using Ray, we streamline distributed training runs.

-The Ray integration is useful to you if:
+The Ray integration is useful to you if any of the following apply:
 - You want to use the same training setup everywhere (on cloud and local) with minimal overhead
 - You want to tune models' hyperparameters as fast as possible in parallel on multiple GPUs and/or multiple GPU Nodes
+- You want to run several training runs at once
 - You want to simultaneously tune model hyperparameters for different environments/agents (see advanced usage)